mjackson/tree-shaking-react-router/README.md

 #### `2-rollup-bundle-production` ✅

-In this test case I continued to use Rollup as before, but switched webpack into production mode, to see if this would be able to eliminate all traces of `HashRouter` from the app's output bundle since it is technically "dead code".
+In this test case I continued to use Rollup as before, but switched webpack into production mode, to see if this would be able to eliminate all traces of `HashRouter` from the app's output bundle.
 I also use the `__DEV__` flag to avoid adding `static propTypes` declarations to our React components in production.

 It works!
-[The output bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/build/main.js) contains no traces of `HashRouter`!
+[The output bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/build/main.js) contains no traces of `HashRouter`.

 Note: [the `#__PURE__` marks in the `react-router.js` package bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/packages/react-router/react-router.js).
 These allow those functions to be stripped out of the app's output bundle if they are not used.
+This is not technically tree-shaking, but rather dead code elimination performed by uglify when webpack is in production mode.

 #### `3-rollup-bundle-no-classes` ❌